 Marketing and commercialization by the pharmaceutical and health food industries tries to convince us that taking responsibility for our health is difficult.
 We are encouraged to buy expensive products and to rely on the “experts” to guide us in our choices.

 Treating our colds and flu at home doesn’t require complicated recipes or difficult to obtain and expensive ingredients.
-Here is a wonderful way to use simple yet powerfully healing foods like sage, garlic, ginger, and raw honey to make effective and great tasting medicine safe for the entire family.
+We can use simple foods for cold and flu.
+Combing raw honey with garlic, ginger, and sage makes an effective and great-tasting medicine for the entire family.

 Traditional Foods as Medicine